neithernut/dr.w.falls/doc/design/ServerClient.md

 should not be problematic since we'll declare all those specializations in a single module anyway.

-In addition, the task will broadcast the transition via a phase update channel with the following item type:
+In addition, the task will broadcast a notification about the transition via a phase update channel with the following item type:

     lobby | waiting | round(number) | end of game